The Little Prince and the Labyrinth of Exoplanets

 My submission to Imperial College London's Public Science Communication Competition under Simon Singh's essay prompt 'Exoplanets'.

 The Little Prince stood atop a small asteroid, gazing at the river of starlight that spilled across the sky.
-His scarf caught a stray wind, fluttering with a secret music.
+His scarf caught a stray wind and fluttered with a secret music.
 Somewhere far away, he thought, was the rose he had once loved and the fox he had tamed.
 But the cosmos was vast, and there were countless other worlds—exoplanets—that beckoned him onward.

-He left his asteroid one dawn, carried by curiosity and a whisper of solar radiation.
-Drifting among constellations, he arrived at a world so large it seemed to fold in on itself—a labyrinth of exoplanets, each spinning in silence.
-Upon landing on the first planet, he found an astronomer hunched over a telescope, scribbling in a worn notebook.
+He left his asteroid one dawn, carried by a delicate curiosity and a whisper of solar radiation.
+Drifting among constellations, he arrived at a world so large it seemed to fold in on itself, like a labyrinth of exoplanets, each one spinning in silence.
+Upon landing on the first planet, he found an astronomer hunched over a telescope and scribbling in a worn notebook.

 Astronomer:

-“Most planetary classification is done using classical parameter spaces—mass, radius, orbital eccentricity.”
+“Most planetary classification is done using classical parameter spaces like mass, radius, and orbital eccentricity.”

 He pointed toward an array of figures.